multani/gcp-changelog/content/looker/index.md

 ### Feature

-The Athena driver has been updated to version 2.2.1.
+The Athena driver has been updated to version 2.2.1. **Note**: This change was made in Looker 25.10.

 ### Feature

-The Databricks JDBC driver has been upgraded to version 2.7.3.
+The Databricks JDBC driver has been upgraded to version 2.7.3. **Note**: This change was made in Looker 25.10.

 ### Feature